EA Has Been Hacked – Is Your Data Safe?

 The hackers claim to have stolen source code from EA’s biggest game franchise: FIFA 21, including code from its matchmaking server.

-In total, the thieves claim to have stolen 780GB of data that they’re now selling on hacking forums.
+The thieves claim to have stolen 780GB of data they sell on hacking forums.

 Are You Vulnerable?

-EA did confirm the hack with Vice, but they said that user information is safe.
+EA confirmed the hack with Vice, but they said user information is safe.
 An EA spokesperson said that “no player data was accessed.”

 The spokesperson continued: